 3. Insert as few steps as possible at the conversion stage (like checkout or membership payment)

 4. Display a widely visible contact way (Live Chat is the best option)

 At last, you would like to see where are you going?
 Whether your site is coming up in rankings?
 Of course, the total number of conversions will help you see the growth, but it can’t tell you which areas need improvement and which are wasting resources?

 There are two methods, paid and free, to track your site’s performance and see the results:

 1. Ahref – Paid tool to show you increase and decrease in rankings.

 2. Google Analytics – A free tool you can add to your dashboard and see the flow of traffic (no direct display of rankings).
 However, you can use the information to see which keywords your site is ranking for.

 SEO helps you achieve loads of benefits in different ways – all leading to an increase in sales.
 When done right, it gifts your site with high-quality traffic, more conversions, and repeated visitors.
-All SEO asks for is time – not a lifetime – just enough to replace competitors’ site with yours.
-Later, it promises to give long-term results in an exchange of your patience and constant efforts.
+All SEO asks for is time – not a lifetime – just enough to replace competitors’ sites with yours.
+Later, it promises to give long-term results in exchange for your patience and constant efforts.